 Faculty members may award an "I" grade (Incomplete) only when the examination or coursework has not been completed because of illness or other circumstances beyond the student's control.
 Students requesting an Incomplete must initiate the process with the instructor to create a written statement of the work to be completed and the time limits for its completion.
 The instructor initiates the approval process of paperwork.
-The Registrar shall then enter an "I" grade and furnish the student with a copy.
+The Registrar shall then enter an "I" grade.
 The Registrar has the discretion to accept email documents to replace signatures.